mdockry/Python-Projects/README.md

 # Python Projects

-The repository includes but is not limited to:
-- **Utility Scripts**: Automate everyday tasks.
-- **Data Analysis Tools**: For data processing and visualization.
-- **Web Scrapers**: Extract data from websites.
-- **Work-Related Scripts**: Scripts i've created to help with work.
+The repository includes random scripts I've created for various purposes, works in progress and projects I've completed from various online courses.